DigitalEuan/ubp_digital_twin_physics_engine/README.md

 A deterministic, UBP-native physics simulation engine with full 3D Three.js rendering, composite material system, thermal properties, UBP-derived fluid SPH constants, and Topological Torque rigid body mechanics.

+This is a full Game Engine development project, not using standard game engine design but my UBP theory to be the "rules of the game.
+I think that if the UBP can model reality accurately then surely it should actually make a physics virtual space - lets see.

 **UNDER CONSTRUCTION**
 * 24 March 2026
 * E R A Craig, New Zealand